Specialist Domestic and Family Violence Court

 - Read the Process Evaluation report which informs the final report of the most recent evaluation of the Southport Specialist Domestic and Family Violence Court: Process Evaluation (2020)

-The rollout of the specialist DFV courts was staged over three years (2018 to 2020) and all specialist DFV courts are now operational with Townsville, Beenleigh and Mount Isa offering a culturally responsive approach for Aboriginal and Torres Strait Islander court users.
+The rollout of the specialist DFV courts was staged over six years (2018 to 2023) and all specialist DFV courts are now operational with Townsville, Beenleigh, Mount Isa and Cairns offering a culturally responsive approach for Aboriginal and Torres Strait Islander court users.

 Final Report of the most recent evaluation